leojunji/Java_AVL_Tree/README.md

 And, the problem with it, is that if we would need to look for number 5, we would need to go through all the numbers, to find him.
 Thereby, The Tree(BST) would ends up being a an ArrayList.

 So, to tackle that problem.
 It was created the AVL TREE: [What is an AVL TREE ?](#modulo2)

-<h1 style="text-align: center;">AVL TREE CODE</h1>

-In this AVL-Tree, thou can do the following actions:

- - Insert and remove values in a balanced way
- - Find an specific value
- - Walk and show the values in 3 different types: pre-order, in-order and post-order.